Ancient Chinese Civilizations Overview

 The Xia family would have ruled China from around 2100 B.C. until around 1800 B.C.
 They are believed to have been Aryans, who migrated into the area, and who were able to conquer the local peoples using their superior weaponry and technology.

-The Shang dynasty created a highly organised state.
+The Shang dynasty created a highly organized state.
 Though they ruled only a part of China their cultural influence spread through most of it.
 The Shang practiced polytheism (worship of many gods).
 The most important god was called Di.
-During the Shang dynasty the practice of ancestor worship began.
+During the Shang dynasty, the practice of ancestor worship began.
 The Shang built the first real cities in China.
-During the Shang era slavery was common in China.
+During the Shang era, slavery was common in China.
 Prisoners of war were made into slaves.
 Human sacrifice was still practiced.